-As always, our primary concern is the health and safety of the children and it is for this reason that if at any time we cannot operate safely, the center will be closed.
+As always, our primary concern is the health and safety of the children, and it is for this reason that if at any time we cannot operate safely, the center will be closed.
 Parents/caregivers will be called and asked to come and pick up their children as soon as possible.
 If the school closes for an emergency, you will be contacted by text.
 This information will also be posted on our Facebook page.

-COVID-19 Amendment: Educare will close whenever local and official have City, State, or Federal Mandates to close to social distance to stop the spread of COVID-19.
+COVID-19 Amendment: Educare will close whenever there are city, state, or federal mandates for the school to close to mitigate the spread of COVID-19.
 When these closures occur, children and families will be provided comprehensive virtual programming.